Have England already missed their chance for World Cup glory?

 “This one’s totally unique in terms of preparation time,” Southgate says.
 “We had just over two weeks for the Euros.
 We had double that for the World Cup.

 “We’ve had 30 days across the whole calendar year.
-So this is completely different, added onto that the intensity of the schedule.
+So this is completely different, added onto ... the intensity of the schedule.

 “So I think, for everybody, it’s a little bit of an unknown.
 I don’t know what that will mean when we get there, whether that means there are more unpredictable results.”